kiakeshmiri/LightBulbs/README.md

 The web page is very simple.
 I did not add any style or custom theme.

+Since this is a very small project, I have not enabled modules lazy loading meaning no there's additional modules beyond Material Module.
+However I created nested folders (i.e. home/room) and placed UI components in there. in future we can add their own module to folder if needed.

 # LightBulbs

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.